-- Estimates suggest that at 1.8 million acres, turfgrass is one of the largest agricultural commodities in the state. - This includes home lawns, sports fields, golf courses, sod farms, and other managed landscapes areas. - The Georgia turfgrass and related industries contribute a total of \$7.8 billion annually to the economy. - ▼ In terms of earnings and value added, the turfgrass and related industries contribute \$4.6 billion each year. - The federal, state, and local tax impact is over \$1 billion dollars annually. - This industry accounts for 87,000 full- and part-time jobs. - V The majority of these jobs are related to landscape maintenance of buildings and households. - The landscape industry has a history of professional development and use of researched-based information. - Through drought periods, the golf and landscape segments have demonstrated exceptional environmental stewardship with their Best Management Practices (BMPs) approach to water use efficiency and conservation. - This industry has strived to be a part of the solution to Georgia's environmental issues.
+- Estimates suggest that at 1.8 million acres, turfgrass is one of the largest agricultural commodities in the state. - V This includes home lawns, sports fields, golf courses, sod farms, and other managed landscapes areas. - The Georgia turfgrass and related industries contribute a total of \$14.8 billion annually to the economy. - \mathbb{V} The federal, state, and local tax impact is over \$1.4 billion dollars annually. - This industry accounts for 111,000 full- and part-time jobs. - The majority of these jobs are related to landscape maintenance of buildings and households. - Annually, Georgia's golf-related activities generate approximately \$5.0 billion of direct and indirect economic impact and account for greater than 45,000 jobs. - Y The landscape and golf industries have a history of professional development and use of researched-based information. - Through drought periods, the golf and landscape segments have demonstrated exceptional environmental stewardship with their Best Management Practices (BMPs) approach to water use efficiency and conservation. - \mathbb{V} These industries have strived to be a part of the solution to Georgia's environmental issues.